-The majority of soils in Fircrest are Alderwood gravelly sandy loam.
+Most soils in Fircrest are Alderwood gravelly sandy loam.
 The remainder is classified primarily as muck and loam.
 Varies by project site.

 d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.

 None have been identified.